-For this write up we explain to our readers on how to prepare for laser hair removal to our readers.
-In addition, this guide will explain in depth on how to prepare beforehand on how to make your skin ready before making use of our laser hair removal machine.
+For this write-up, we explain how to prepare for laser hair removal to our readers.
+In addition, this guide will explain how to prepare beforehand to get your skin ready before using the Bareskin laser hair removal machine.

-Laser hair removal is the process in which people destroy their hair follicles by means of continuous pulses of concentrated light.
-Once the hair follicle has been disabled and has reverted into a resting phase, it may never produce hair again, but it takes a few treatments to get to this desired outcome.
+Laser hair removal is when the "user" destroys or damages their hair follicles through continuous pulses of concentrated light.
+Once the hair follicle has been disabled and has reverted into a resting phase, it may never produce hair again.
+Please note that it takes a few treatments to get to this desired outcome.

 The first stages of IPL laser hair removal will gradually damage the follicle in which the treated hair will typically grow back much thinner and sparser.
-After which the treatments will continue for a few months until it's been disabled.
+After which, the treatments will continue for a few months until it's been disabled.
 After that, we advise users to keep using the device once a month to remind the hair to stay in the resting phase.

-There are two ways people can get this special hair removal treatment, either by going to a specialized facility that offers this service, or simply purchasing a laser hair device at-home machine that allows a user to do it themselves.
-In both cases, it is important to know the right ways to prepare for laser hair removal.
-Though it is certainly possible to go into a treatment with no prior planning, for the most optimal results it is highly recommended.
+There are two ways people get laser hair removal treatment, either by going to a specialised facility that offers this service or simply purchasing a laser hair device at-home machine that allows a user to do it themselves.
+Knowing the correct way to prepare for laser hair removal is essential.
+We advise planning the laser hair removal procedure before you undergo the process.
+Please see the tips below:

-Take a Shower Before you make use of the deviceWhile this might seem like a given to most people, be sure to take a shower on the day of your treatment beforehand.
+Taking a shower is vital before laser hair removal treatment.
 Not only is this simple hygiene, but it removes any lingering cosmetics that might still be resting on the skin.
-These products can interfere with the laser, acting as a shield of sorts for the hair follicles.
+These products can interfere with the laser, acting as a shield for the hair follicles.

-This can result in a patchy job as well as irritated skin with certain ingredients found in creams and lotions.
-It is equally important to keep deodorant and related products off the area that is to be treated as they too can cause similar drawbacks.
+Cosmetics on the skin can result in a patchy job and irritate the skin with certain ingredients found in creams and lotions.
+It is equally essential to keep deodorant and related products off the area you would like to target.

 Let Your Hair Grow a Bit

-Though it might seem unconventional, it will be a much easier process for you if the area you are looking to have treated is grown out a little.
-This is especially true if it is your first ever session.
-Do not let it grow too long as this could cause a higher chance of burns; let it grow to where it is just visible.
+Though it might seem unconventional, it will be a much easier process for you if the area you want to have treated grows out a little.
+Especially true if it is your first ever session.
+However, do not let it grow too long; let it grow to where it is just visible.

-Not only does this help familiarize whoever is utilizing the laser to where the problem hair is precisely located, but it also stops any issues that might have occurred otherwise.
-Means of removing hair like plucking, waxing, or the electrolysis method can disturb the follicle and thus cause major interference for the laser.
-After your first treatment, however, you should shave prior to all the following sessions.
+Means of removing hair like plucking, waxing, or the electrolysis method can disturb the follicle and thus cause significant interference for the laser.
+Therefore, you should shave before all your IPL laser sessions.
 In this case, it is best to use a sharp, clean razor.

-This is why it is important to keep away from UV rays and other means of tanning.
-If you do have to spend some time outside, be sure to pack sunscreen with at least 30 SPF and apply it as often as directed.
+It is vital to keep away from UV rays and other means of tanning.
+However, if you do have to spend some time outside, pack sunscreen with at least 30 SPF and apply it as often as directed.

-As such, it is important that you do not bleach any of the hair you plan on getting treated before going to a session.
-If you already have bleached hair and you wish to use a laser hair removal service, wait until the darker, more natural color has grown back in.
-This may take a few cycles of shaving and growing, but it is priceless when compared to the aggravation the laser treatment would cause you otherwise.
+If you already have bleached hair and wish to use a laser hair removal service, wait until the darker, more natural colour grows out.
+It may take a few cycles of shaving and growing, but it is better when compared to the aggravation the laser treatment would cause you otherwise.

 Check Your Medications

-While a majority of prescribed drugs do not fall under this list, it is a good idea to check and make sure any medication you take on a regular basis or that is taken prior to a session is cleared.
-If you are not sure whether a certain medicine falls into this category or not, ask your doctor or check a list of dependable sources online.
-It is always better to be safe than have to face the consequences of potential side effects.
+While most prescribed drugs do not fall under this list, it is good to check and make sure any medication you take regularly or take before a session does not interfere.
+If you are not sure whether a particular medicine falls into this category, ask your doctor or check a list of dependable sources online.
+It is always better to be safe than face the consequences of potential side effects.